anzhihun/quanquan/README.md

 1. [gocraft/web](https://github.com/gocraft/web): This is a router used in server.
 Please execute the command `go get github.com/gocraft/web` to get and install.
 2. [websocket](https://code.google.com/p/go.net/websocket): This is websocket library used in server.
 Please execute the command `go get code.google.com/p/go.net/websocket` to get and install.
 3. [tiedot](https://github.com/HouzuoGuo/tiedot):  This is a documented nosql database used in server.
 Please execute the command `go get github.com/HouzuoGuo/tiedot` to get and install.
+4. [go-i18n](https://github.com/nicksnyder/go-i18n): This is a i18n library used in server.
+Please execute the command  `go get github.com/nicksnyder/go-i18n/i18n` to get and install.

 ##Helping QuanQuan